Everything We Know About How Dune 2 Is Doin’

 Who’s in Part Two?

 If you watched Dune: Part One, you may remember that the majority of the characters are, in fact, dead.
 Oscar Isaac, Jason Momoa, and Sharon Duncan-Brewster are all dead by gas, combat, and sandworm (respectively).
-So, Villeneuve has padded Dune: Part Two with some pretty well-known names.
+So Villeneuve has padded Dune: Part Two with some pretty well known names.
 Timothée Chalamet, Rebecca Ferguson, Zendaya, and Javier Bardem will all be returning, of course.
 But they’ve also added Florence Pugh, Austin Butler, Léa Seydoux, and Christopher Walken to their band of science-fiction sisters.
-Walken will be playing Shaddam IV, the emperor of House Corrino; Pugh will be playing his daughter, Princess Irulan; Seydoux will be Lady Margot, who is one of the emperor’s friends and a member of iconic queens the Bene Gesserit; and Butler will be Feyd-Rautha, the nephew of Stellan Skarsgård’s Baron Harkonnen.
-Finally, Tim Blake Nelson will play a yet-unnamed character.
+Walken will be playing Shaddam IV, the emperor of House Corrino; Pugh will be playing his daughter, Princess Irulan; Seydoux will be Lady Margot, who is one of the emperor’s friends and a member of iconic queens the Bene Gesserit; and Butler will be Feyd-Rautha Harkonnen, the nephew of Stellan Skarsgård’s Baron Harkonnen.
+Finally, Tim Blake Nelson will play an as-yet-unnamed character.
 It’s a veritable who’s who of talent across generational divides.

 What’s the plot?

 Dune: Part Two will take on the second half of Frank Herbert’s original epic sci-fi novel.
-The first film left clairvoyant boy-king Paul Atreides (Little Timmy Tim) and his mother (Rebecca Ferguson) as they joined the Fremen.
-Luckily, this means that we’ll have more than seven minutes with Zendaya’s Fremen character Chani.
+The first film left clairvoyant boy-king Paul Atreides (Little Timmy Tim) and his mother (Ferguson) as they joined the Fremen.
+Luckily, this means that we’ll have more than seven minutes with Zendaya’s Fremen character, Chani.

-Further plot and character details were revealed at CinemaCon this week.
+Further plot and character details were revealed at CinemaCon on April 25.
 “She’s not just in dreams this time,” Zendaya said about Chani’s larger role in the second film.
-“I only got a small time to find out who she was [in Part One].
-These are still two young people who are trying to grow up, fall in love and leave, being a warrior for your people.”
-Villeneuve described the sequel as an “action-packed, epic, war movie,” as opposed to the first film, which was “more of a contemplative movie.”
-He elaborated, “It is much more dense.
-We went to all new locations.
+In Part One, “I only got a small time to find out who she was.
+These are still two young people who are trying to grow up, fall in love, and leave being a warrior for your people.”
+Villeneuve described the sequel as an “action-packed, epic war movie,” as opposed to the first film, which was “more of a contemplative movie.”
+He elaborated: “It is much more dense.
+We went to all-new locations.
 I didn’t want a feeling of repetition.
-It’s all new sets.
+It’s all-new sets.
 Everything is new.”
-The film was also shot entirely in IMAX, he revealed.
+The film was also shot entirely in Imax, he revealed.

-The Dune 2 trailer that premiered at CinemaCon featured Atreides’ first ride on a sandworm as well as clips of Florence Pugh as Princess Irulan Corrino and Austin Butler as the “psychotic” Feyd Rautha (a fan-made image of Butler as Feyd made the rounds on Twitter earlier today, but it’s unfortunately not real).
+The Dune 2 trailer that premiered at CinemaCon featured Atreides’s first ride on a sandworm as well as clips of Pugh as Princess Irulan Corrino and Butler as the “psychotic” Feyd-Rautha (a fan-made image of Butler as the character made the rounds on Twitter earlier today, but it’s unfortunately not real).
 A fight scene between Feyd and Paul also features in the trailer.
 “We really see Paul Atrides become a leader,” Chalamet said of his character.
 “A redeemer of the Fremen people in a sense.”

 When is Dune 2 out?

 The Dune: Part Two release date is actually doin’ some movin’.
-The film was originally slated to be released on November 17, 2023, but that premiere has just been moved up two weeks to November 3, 2023.
+The film was originally slated for release on November 17, 2023, but that premiere has just been moved up two weeks to November 3.
 Why the change?
-Well, Blade was originally scheduled for November 3, but with Blade changing dates due to a director switch-up, Dune: Part Two is free to take the early-November slot.
+Well, Blade was originally scheduled for November 3, but with that film changing dates because of a director switch-up, Dune: Part Two is free to take the early-November slot.
 After all, nothing kicks off the holiday season like sandworms.

 This post has been updated.